raylene-gsa/technology-modernization-fund/README.md

 ```
 Fill our our [submission guidelines]({{ site.baseurl }}{% link _pages/submit.md %})
 ```
+Need to link to a section with the current page (AKA a reference link) ?
+Use the standard markdown link format and ensure the referenced text in the document is spelled identically with the text in the link specification `[Link Label](i-am-a-link-text)` clicking the link label will take the user to `'i am a link text'` later in the document.
 ## PDFs

 Want to insert a PDF into the site?